leal2/Image-to-Text-to-Speech/README.md

 # Image-to-Text-to-Speech
-Uses webcam to take an image and convert it to text which allows a text to speech bot to read it.
+Uses a webcam to take an image and convert it to text which allows a text-to-speech bot to read it.
+The translation is not perfect and neither is the text scraping.
+Works very well when camera is perfectly in focus.

+Text-to-speech only works with English.

-requires tesseract in order to work.
+Requires tesseract to work.